-Understanding Business Activity: Introduces students to the different types of businesses and their objectives.
+Business Activity: Introduces students to the different types of businesses and their objectives.

-People in Business: Looks at people in organisations with a focus on their roles, relationships and management in business.
+Human Resources: Looks at people in organisations with a focus on their roles, relationships and management in business.

-Financial Information and Decisions: Focuses on the use of accounting and financial information as an aid to decision-making.
+Accounting and Finance: Focuses on the use of accounting and financial information as an aid to decision-making.